 Go find your happy powder place.
 Light enough to tour on but powerful enough to ride on, these skis perform everywhere in the alpine.
 Their PU sidewalls dampen your ride, and the carbon fibre construction stabilizes the ski through a broad range of snow conditions.
 The result...a floaty ski that feels playful in powder, but versatile enough to tackle tours and technical objectives.

 - Carbon fibre layering stabilizes the ski while reducing weight.

 - Canadian aspen wood core with full thickness base is resilient, light and durable.

-- Titanal, aluminum mounting plate provides a solid base for your bindings.
+- Titanal aluminum mounting plate sets a solid base for your binding of choice.

 Beginner: new or getting back into skiing.
 Intermediate: confident with turning and stopping.
 Advanced: highly confident carver.
 Expert: steeps, drops, park, double blacks -- bring it on.